timfeuring/Portfolio/_projects/digital-design/2025-02-01-acsplorer.md

         <div class="project-slide">
             <img src="assets/img/projects/acsplorer/acsplorer-01.png" alt="">
             <p class="body-regular">
-                We rely on digital services every day: to read the news, book appointments, or stay connected.
-But for millions of people, the internet remains full of barriers.
-Many websites are still not accessible, excluding users with visual, motor, or cognitive impairments from equal participation.
+                Every day, we use websites, apps and other digital tools to navigate life more easily.
+Unfortunately, not everybody can.
+Barriers like low contrasts, small texts or missing keyboard support exclude millions of people.
+I wanted to find out why this problem still exists and explore approaches to improve the situation.
 This everyday inequality was the starting point for the Acsplorer.
             </p>
         </div>
         <div class="project-slide">